 5. Cosmos Flower Festival, Tokyo

-From late September until early October, the Showa Kinen Park is filled with fields of pink cosmos flowers becoming one of the largest flower displays in Japan, and a great place for an Instagram backdrop.
+From late September until early October, the Showa Kinen Park is filled with fields of pink cosmos flowers, becoming one of the largest flower displays in Japan, and a great place for an Instagram backdrop.
 Thousands of colorful Cosmos flowers brighten up the park as visitors roam the three fields.
 Other activities in the park include rental bicycles, the natural beauty of the nearby bonsai garden, and a boating lake.
 There are also a lot of chic restaurants and cafes near the park to discover.

-- WHERE & WHEN: Showa Kinen Park, Tokyo, late September to late October, 9:30 to 17:00.
+- WHERE & WHEN: Showa Kinen Park, Tokyo, late September to mid-October, 9:30 PM to 5:00 PM.

 - MORE INFORMATION: Showakinen-koen.jp